DarioHesami/Solana-CLI/README.md

 # Solana-CLI

-Using Solana CLI with Solana Devnet
+Using Solana CLI with Solana Devnet:
+•	Create a file system wallet on Solana Devnet.
+•	Airdrop the wallet some SOL tokens.
+•	Create a second file system wallet.
+•	Transfer some SOL from Wallet 1 to Wallet 2.
+•	Create a staking account funded from Wallet 1.
+•	Delegate your SOL tokens in the staking account to any validator.